jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Socratic Pencil

+This is what I think Socrates was getting at.

 - why socrates never wrote anything down.
 - to test the longevity and truth, and nature, of any human belief system, just judge, how many pencils does it create and distribute.